Morris County School of Technology: Academy for Health Care Sciences

 The Academy of Health Care Sciences prepares students for the field of medicine.
 Throughout the years, students take classes in dynamics of health care, medical terminology, clinical practicum, clinical research, nutrition, medical math, anatomy and physiology I & II, along with other important classes related to their field.
 Students participate in lab dissections such as a sheep's heart during their freshman year, a fetal pig during their sophomore year, and a cat during their junior year.
 Sophomore year, students have the chance to volunteer and help teach students with cerebral palsy.
 Junior year, part of the curriculum entails clinical experience by having the chance to interact with patients with Alzheimer's disease and dementia.
 Also, in certain subjects, students have the chance to earn college credits from Rutgers University after passing the requisite tests.
+Seniors can attend a dual enrollment program at the County College of Morris or can complete a capstone project.
 Students from the healthcare academy have a high percent matriculate to the top schools in the nation with recent graduates being accepted to Boston College, New York University, and Johns Hopkins University.
 Several students a year also matriculate to the Ivy League, recently including Harvard University, Princeton University, Cornell University, and the University of Pennsylvania.
 A number of other students choose to attend 7 or 8 year dental programs as well as 7 to 8 year medical programs.

 Academy for Visual and Performing Arts

 This academy prepares students for a career in the performing arts fields.
-Students can major in either Dance or Multimedia.
-The Dance major students focus on modern and ballet technique.
-The Multimedia academy focuses on technological art, with students working mostly on computers to create movies and graphic art.
-Students minor in Theatre Arts where they focus on all aspects of performing and backstage work.
-Students act, learn about stage/house managing, directing, lighting, sound, etc. Students interact with professional guest artists currently working in the field and are able to see productions in New York City.
+Students can major in Dance, Theater, or Vocal Performance.
+The Dance program focuses on modern, jazz, and ballet technique.
+Students in the Theater program focus on all aspects of performing and backstage work, including acting, directing, and theatrical design.
+The vocal performance program focuses on ensemble and solo vocal performances and teaching various aspects of music theory.
+Students interact with professional guest artists currently working in the field and are able to see productions in New York City.
 Students applying to the VPA academy are required to audition for the academy as well as completing the basic admissions process.
+Students in this academy currently attend Morris Knolls High School.
+Twelfth grade students can attend a dual enrollment program at the County College of Morris or can complete a set of capstone coursework.

+Academy for Multimedia

+This academy prepares students for careers in film, photography, and broadcasting.
+This academy had been part of the Academy for Visual and Performing Arts, but split when the VPA program moved to Morris Knolls High School.
+The Multimedia academy focuses on digital art, film, and photography, with students working mostly on computers to create movies and graphic art.
+Twelfth grade students can attend a dual enrollment program at the County College of Morris.
+Alternatively, twelfth grade students can complete a capstone project.